H.R. 3597: Protecting Circuit Boards and Substrates Act

 Foreign entities of concern

-Grant and subsidy recipients that miss deadlines
+Award recipients that miss their deadlines

 States, territories, D.C., and Tribal governments